Campus Improvement Plan

 Evaluation Data Sources: Year-To-Date (YTD) Budget Reports (monthly, quarterly, annually)

-Strategy 1: Conduct frequent budget meetings with Administrative Assistant and Campus Finance Specialist to review and manage money and budget.
+Strategy 1: Conduct frequent budget meetings with Administrative Assistant to review and manage budgets.

 Strategy's Expected Result/Impact: Error free records.
 Documentation of purchases and orders.